0 RESULTS FOUND!

 Everest, Annapurna, Jomsom, Manang, Mustang, Ganesh Himal (Ruby Valley)?
 Dolpo, Rara, Jumla, Lukla, Syanboche, Larke, Rowling, Khptad, Manaslu, Makalu, Barun, Gosainkunda, Langtang, Helambu, Namche, Muktinath, Kanchanjunga are to name a few.

-Medical Checklist Even if you are not health conscious, you better consult with your doctor and pharmacists for brands and necessary medicines.
-Because, the medical facility or treatment you find in your country may not be possible to find here, so as the medicine.
-The brand you may take in a… ...
+Even if you are not health conscious, we advise you to consult your doctor and pharmacist for brands and necessary medicines before coming to Nepal.
+Because the medical facility or treatment you find in your country or even the medication you take may not be available in Nepal.

-If you are planning to come to Nepal, obviously the weather is one of the important factor to consider.
-Nepal has four main seasons--autumn (September to November), spring (March to May), summer (June to August), and the winter (December to February).
-Each season has something special to see and discover in Nepal.… ...
+Nepal has four distinct seasons--autumn (September to November), spring (March to May), summer (June to August), and winter (December to February).
+Each season has something unique to offer you in terms of environmental outlook.

-Nepal has been one of the ultimate destinations for having adventure sports and equally it is endowed with an unparalleled combination of natural, cultural, and historical attractions.
-Most of the popular tourist destinations in Nepal have been the mountaineering, canyoning, rafting, bungy jumping, paragliding, and hosts of other sort of adventure sports.
-These… ...
+Nepal is a popular destination for adventure sports, but the country is also home to unparalleled natural, cultural, and historical attractions.
+Most tourists visit Nepal for mountaineering, canyoning, rafting, bungy jumping, paragliding, and hosts of other adventure sports.

-Public Transportation There are ample of public transportation such as buses, minibuses, micro-buses and so forth available all around primarily at old or new bus park, which depart to different destinations in the valley.
-Three wheelers known as Tempoo aka clean tempos run by battery or electric power are also available in and around the Kathmandu valley for commuting.… ...
+There is ample cheap public transportation such as buses, minibusses, micro-buses, and so forth available all around Kathmandu, primarily at the old or new bus park, which departs to different destinations in the valley.
+Three-wheelers electric vehicles, known as Tempo, are also available in and around the Kathmandu valley.

-Nepali food The food in Nepal differs from one culture to another.
-Nepal, especially Kathmandu is world?s one of the best places for dine and wine, from traditional Nepali dishes to continental cuisines.?
-Here are some of the typical food items from different cultures in Nepal.
-Nepali cuisine called Daal Bhaat… ...
+Nepal is a multi-ethnic country, and food habits may differ from one culture to another.
+Nepal, especially Kathmandu, provides excellent dining and wine choices that range from traditional Nepali dishes to continental cuisines.
+Here are some of the typical food items popular in Nepal.

-In recent days, the travel and tourism industry in Nepal has been flourishing and growing primarily because of its incomparable tourist attraction.
-Endowed with an unparalleled combination of natural, cultural, and historical attractions, Nepal has been one of the most popular tourist destinations for mountaineering, adventure or simply for trekking and cultural tours, jungle safari, wilderness trek and various others… ...
+In recent decades, the travel and tourism industry in Nepal has flourished and is growing primarily because of the stunning Himalayan landscapes and heart-warming Nepali hospitality.
+With an unparalleled combination of natural, cultural, and historical attractions, Nepal has become one of the most popular tourist destinations for mountaineering, adventure, or simply for trekking and cultural tours, jungle safari, wilderness trek, and other adventure sports and activities.

-Discovery World Trekking is trademark name of Discovery World Trekking Pvt.
-Ltd. Our Name, Logo, Slogan are trademark registered in Nepal.
-"The tourism department trekking and travel company license" - Number is 1495.
+Discovery World Trekking is the trademark name of Discovery World Trekking Pvt.
+Ltd. Our name, logo, and slogan are registered in Nepal.
+Our Nepal Tourism Board trekking and travel company license number is 1495.